 Design is about making it functional and useful.
 It is the "how it is done" and "is this really what we want" to the "we want to do this".
 The style guide is about keeping it consistent with the providers image.
 It is the colors, the feel, the look and the consistency that boils down from the psychology of how the end user will interact.
 It holds within the prototyping, pivoting and testing that got it to where the business is.

 There are a number of good examples of UI Style Guides that can be found by searching for them.
-Facebook, Twitter, Adobe, and Google are some great examples of companies doing it right.
+Facebook, Twitter, WordPress, and Google are some great examples of companies doing it right.
 They talk about the spacing, color usage, when to use a logo and when not to.
 Should the brand name be used as a verb?
 In Facebook's case, no. And they say so in their guide.

 You might be saying, "But I don't have the pocket's of Facebook, Twitter, or Google, Darren."